learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

    in a terminal, and if missing [install it](https://pypi.python.org/pypi/pip).
 4. Create a Python virtual environment for this project:
    * Install the virtualenv package: `pip install virtualenv`
-   * The next steps depends if you're using UNIX or Windows:
+   * The next steps depends on whether you're using UNIX or Windows:
       * For UNIX systems (Linux and Mac):
          * Create a virtual env called `venv` in the current directory using the following command: `virtualenv -p python3  venv`